nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 *CryoCloud _JupyterHub_ to the rescue!*

 :::{.notes}
-Colleagues with the _CryoCloud_ project run a _JupyterHub_ which aims to transition the NASA research community to cloud and open source work patterns, and this aligns well with our workshop goals.
+Colleagues with the _CryoCloud_ project, with the goal of transitioning the NASA research community to cloud and open source work patterns, operate a _JupyterHub_.
+Our participants did their work on this cloud platform instead of on their personal computers.

-The JupyterHub is operated by _International Interactive Computing Collaboration_, a fiscally-sponsored non-profit.
+The CryoCloud JupyterHub is operated by _International Interactive Computing Collaboration_, a fiscally-sponsored non-profit.
 :::